Pennsylvania Court Records

 - Parcel

 Some information is not accessible online.
-Information excluded from the U.J.S. portal includes:
+Under the Electronic Case Records Public Access Policy, information that may be excluded from the U.J.S. portal includes:

 - Social security numbers